Skip links

 Assault & Battery Defense In Clark County

 Many people think of assault and battery as the same offense, but the fact of the matter is, these are separate offenses with their own consequences.
 Regardless of the differences between the two, both carry serious penalties and can permanently alter your life if convicted.
 Luckily, an assault and battery charge does not equal a conviction and there are various defenses that can be utilized to mitigate potential penalties or have the charges dropped altogether.
 NRS 200.481 provides that a person commits the crime of battery by using willful and unlawful force or violence upon the person of another.
 By comparison, assault, as defined by NRS 200.471, is the unlawful attempt to use physical force against another person or an action that intentionally places another person in reasonable apprehension of immediate bodily harm.
 Because assault and battery require different elements and seek to punish different harms, convictions for both crimes do not violate the Double Jeopardy Clause.
 See State v.
 Carter, 79 Nev.
 146, 149 n.3, 379 P.2d 945, 947 n.3 (1963) (“. . . the charge of assault with a deadly weapon does not necessarily include a battery.”)The first step to building your defense is to hire an experienced Las Vegas assault and battery defense attorney who understands these types of cases and has a proven track record of successful outcomes.
 The Spartacus Law Firm has represented many clients facing assault and battery charges and has the legal resources needed to secure the best possible result.
-For more information about how we can help, contact our office today for a free consultation.
+For more information about how we can help, contact our office today for a consultation.

 Assault vs Battery Charges in Nevada